wordofwarning/wordofwarning.org/current/2025/colbert/index.md

 Content Warnings: will be listed [here](/warnings) during January.

-Features: a contemporary performance work with varied content; occurs in a studio space with raked seating, on the 2nd floor.
+Features: a contemporary solo performance work, mainly spoken English with varied content; occurs in a studio space with raked seating, on the 2nd floor.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>